HRT for Women: Menopause & Bioidentical Hormone Guide

 Step 4: Ongoing Monitoring and Adjustment

 HRT is not a “set it and forget it” treatment.
-We schedule regular follow-up appointments and repeat lab testing to track your progress, adjust dosages as needed, and ensure your therapy remains safe and effective.
-This ongoing partnership is what separates excellent hormone care from a simple prescription.
+Regular follow-ups and repeat lab testing track your progress, adjust dosages as needed, and ensure ongoing safety and effectiveness.

 In-Person and Telemedicine Options